beltex/SMCKit/README.md

 ### Fun

+While the SMC driver is closed source, the definition of certain structs needed to interact with it (see private `SMCParamStruct`) happened to appear in the Apple **PowerManagement** project at around version 211, and soon after disappeared.
-In the very same [PrivateLib.c](http://www.opensource.apple.com/source/PowerManagement/PowerManagement-211/pmconfigd/PrivateLib.c) file, the following snippet can be found:
+They can be seen in the [PrivateLib.c](http://www.opensource.apple.com/source/PowerManagement/PowerManagement-211/pmconfigd/PrivateLib.c) file under `pmconfigd`.
+In the very same source file, the following snippet can be
+found:

 ```c
 // And simply AppleSMC with kCFBooleanTrue to let them know time is changed.